28th January, 2025

 COSHH was the most significant legislation to be introduced under the Health and Safety at Work etc Act 1974.
 When it was first introduced in 1988, COSHH didn't include biological agents like moulds, bacteria and viruses.
 However, it was expanded to cover these 6 years later, in 1994.

-The Control of Substances Hazardous to Health (COSHH) Regulations 1988 were first introduced, coming into force on the 1st October 1989.
+The Control of Substances Hazardous to Health (COSHH) Regulations 1988 were first introduced, coming into force on the 1st of October 1989.

 Employers already had health and safety legal responsibilities to protect the health and safety of employers and others, before COSHH was first introduced in 1988.
 The Health and Safety at Work etc Act came into force in 1974, and that meant that employers had to, by law, protect people from harm.

-So if we already had health and safety legislation telling is to protect health why did we need the COSHH regulations, specifically for hazardous substances?
 Well, COSHH expands on this general requirement to protect people from harm, by providing employers with details on how to provide that protection when it comes to substances hazardous to health.
 It doesn't just tell you to protect people from harm, but how to protect their health, when it comes to hazardous substances.

 Get to know the legal requirements in COSHH Responsibilities For Employers And Employees.

 It might not be obvious when a substance is harmful.
 The harm might not occur straight away.
-Certain types of wood dust, for example, can cause cancer, but this takes years to develop.
+Certain types of wood dust can cause cancer, for example, but this takes years to develop.
 Some substances might cause birth defects, but this doesn't show itself until the person who has been exposed has a child.
-So, COSHH provides legislation specific to the control of the types of hazards that only come from substances hazardous to health.
-And, it allows things like legal exposure limits for substances, to be introduced and enforced.

 Find out more about workplace exposure limits in COSHH Workplace Exposure Limits (WELs) Explained.

 COSHH was introduced to give employers a better understanding of what needs to be done to protect health and control exposure to hazardous substances.
-It provides a framework assessing health risks, implementing controls, and monitoring exposure.
+It provides a framework for assessing health risks, implementing controls, and monitoring exposure.

 Major updates (new versions) of the COSHH regulations happened in: